National Maritime Museum entrance with British flag, Greenwich.

 Ticket Details

-The Royal Museums Greenwich Day Pass, a Pass Type:, allows access to five attractions: Cutty Sark, National Maritime Museum, Queen's House, and Royal Observatory Greenwich.
-This ticket is valid for the selected date; refer to your booking confirmation for full details.
+The Royal Museums Greenwich Day Pass provides access to five attractions: Cutty Sark, National Maritime Museum, Queen's House, and Royal Observatory Greenwich.
+Valid for the selected date as confirmed in your booking confirmation.

-A mobile ticket format is accepted at entrances without printing requirements.
-Operating hours may vary by date, so it’s advisable to check the official website prior to visiting.
-The pass includes a multilingual downloadable audio guide and free entry to all included attractions.
+Mobile tickets are accepted at entrances without printing needs.
+Operating hours may vary by date; check the official website before visiting.
+The pass includes a multilingual downloadable audio guide with free entry to all included attractions.

-This day pass caters well to historians interested in British maritime history, astronomy enthusiasts keen on exploring Royal Observatory Greenwich, tourists looking for an extensive historical site tour, and fans of Admiral Nelson and the Battle of Trafalgar.
-However, it is not suitable for visitors seeking access to special exhibitions or guided tours at The Queen's House and National Maritime Museum.
+This day pass is ideal for historians interested in British maritime history, astronomy enthusiasts eager to explore Royal Observatory Greenwich, tourists looking for an extensive historical site tour, and admirers of Admiral Nelson and the Battle of Trafalgar.
+It’s not suitable for visitors seeking access to special exhibitions or guided tours at The Queen's House and National Maritime Museum.

-The ticket offers a chance to explore Cutty Sark, the last surviving tea clipper from the 1800s; stand on the Prime Meridian Line in Royal Observatory Greenwich; discover Admiral Nelson’s blood-stained coat at the National Maritime Museum; and visit Queen's House, recognized as the first Classical building in the UK.
+This ticket allows you to explore Cutty Sark, the last surviving tea clipper from the 1800s; stand on the Prime Meridian Line in Royal Observatory Greenwich; discover Admiral Nelson’s blood-stained coat at the National Maritime Museum; and visit Queen's House, recognized as Britain’s first Classical building.

 You can explore Cutty Sark, an iconic 1800s tea clipper.
-Visit Royal Observatory Greenwich, which houses the Great Equatorial Telescope and Time Ball.
-Discover British sea exploration history at National Maritime Museum with Admiral Nelson's blood-stained coat on display.
-Explore Queen’s House, a pioneering Classical building in Britain.
-Stand on the Meridian Line that divides the Eastern and Western Hemispheres.
+Visit Royal Observatory Greenwich with its Great Equatorial Telescope and Time Ball.
+Discover British sea exploration history at the National Maritime Museum featuring Admiral Nelson's blood-stained coat.
+Explore Queen’s House, a pioneering Classical building in Britain, and stand on the Meridian Line dividing Eastern and Western Hemispheres.

 Show your mobile ticket upon arrival for entry to attractions.
 The pass includes access to a multilingual downloadable audio guide.
-While free entry is provided at Cutty Sark, National Maritime Museum, and Queen’s House, special exhibitions require additional tickets available on-site at the Peter Harrison Planetarium.
+Free entry is provided at Cutty Sark, National Maritime Museum, and Queen’s House; special exhibitions require additional tickets available on-site at the Peter Harrison Planetarium.
 Note that food or drink options are not included with your ticket.

 All sites offer wheelchair and stroller accessibility, with family facilities including changing stations and baby feeding areas available on-site.
 Dining options, gift shops, guest services, and first aid are provided at these attractions.

-The attraction is situated in London where public transport and taxis are readily accessible; check the local transit authority for current routes and schedules.
+The attraction is located in London where public transport and taxis are readily accessible; check the local transit authority for current routes and schedules.
 Parking near the site may be limited.

 Prime Meridian line at Royal Observatory Greenwich with autumn leaves and city coordinates.